Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 * The _identifiers_ dictionary contains identifier type as the key and identifier as the value, both identifier type and identifier should be non empty and non nil values.

-* The _authenticationState (MobileVisitorAuthenticationState)_ indicates the authentication state of the user and contains one of the `MobileVisitorAuthenticationState` values:
+* The _authenticationState (MobileVisitorAuthenticationState)_ indicates the authentication state of the user and contains one of the [`MobileVisitorAuthenticationState`](identity-api-reference#ios-aepmobilevisitorauthenticationstate) values.
-  * `MobileVisitorAuthenticationState.authenticated`
-  * `MobileVisitorAuthenticationState.loggedOut`
-  * `MobileVisitorAuthenticationState.unknown`

 **Examples**